A chronology of key events:

 2011 July - Credit ratings agency Moody's downgrades Portugal's public debt to junk status.

-2011 August - The government announces the country's biggest spending cuts in 50 years.
-The cuts are intended to reduce public spending from 44.2% of GDP to 43.5% by 2015.
+2011 August - The government announces the country's biggest spending cuts in 50 years, seeking to reduce public expenditure from 44.2% of GDP to 43.5% by 2015.

-2011 October - Portugal's government submits another package of spending cuts and tax increases to parliament in an effort to meet the terms of the country's 78bn-euro bailout.Strikes
+2011 October - The government submits another package of spending cuts and tax increases to parliament in an effort to meet the terms of the country's 78bn-euro bailout.Strikes

 Credit ratings agency Fitch downgrades Portugal's public debt to junk status.